curvelogic/eucalypt/docs/philosophy-lang.md

 similar fluidity through:

-- lazy evaluation (going some way towards matching uses of Lisp macros which control evaluation order - `if` is a function)
+- lazy evaluation (going some way towards matching uses of Lisp macros which control evaluation order - in eucalypt, `if` is just a function)
-- economical syntax to allow for manipulation of code as data
+- economical syntax to facilitate (future) manipulation of code as data

 ## Simplicity